Plan a Digital Event

 Thanks for being a part of this.
 We hope you’re staying safe and healthy.

 Read through the rest of this section to learn ways to digitally organize along with standard event-planning advice.
-The only way to improve the world is to bring people together and work hard; Earth Day is your next chance to do that.
+The only way to improve the world is to bring people together and work hard; Earth Day is every year, but any day is your next chance to take action.

 This can be the easiest part—use who you have already!
 Invite friends, family, and coworkers to an evening meeting to assign some roles and think about Step Two.